 Within the criteria, children under the age of 16 years “must need substantially more attention or supervision than a child of the same age normally needs”.

 Application for the allowance is made by completing the necessary application form available from the Disability Living Allowance Unit (DLA Unit) or the nearest Disability Benefit Centre.
-It is wise to contact the DLA Helpline direct on 03457 123 456 (local rates) to get these forms.
-If the application is successful the allowance will be paid from the date of first contact.
+It is wise to contact the DLA Helpline direct on 03457 12456 (local rates) to get these forms, and if the application is successful the allowance will be paid from the date of the first contact.

-The form is not particularly geared towards diabetes therefore it is suggested that a “care diary” (a record of everything that is done in relation to caring and monitoring your child’s diabetes over a five to seven day period) is kept.
-This, along with any other supporting information from your Paediatrician or Diabetes Specialist Nurse, can be sent with the application.
+The form is not particularly geared towards diabetes therefore it is suggested that a “care diary” (a record of everything that is done in relation to caring and monitoring your child’s diabetes over a 5-7 day period) is kept.
+This, along with any other supporting information from your paediatrician or diabetes specialist nurse, can be sent with the application.

 Each application is assessed on the individual care needs.
-This means that the allowance will not automatically be awarded, therefore it is important to put down detailed answers of how much care and supervision your child needs.
+This means that the allowance will not automatically be awarded and therefore it is important to put down detailed answers of how much care and supervision your child needs.
 Remember to include other medical conditions on your reporting.